 Model Based Head Injury Criteria within Industry

-To prevent injuries resulting from head impacts inside and outside the car, the next generation of head protection design will have to be based on improved model based head injury criteria including virtual or coupled experimental and virtual methods.
+To prevent injuries resulting from head impacts inside and outside the car, the next generation of head protection design will have to be based on improved model-based head injury criteria including virtual or coupled experimental and virtual methods.
 These novel approaches will consider linear and rotational head acceleration vs time and take into account a range of head injury mechanisms.
 By implementing recent research tools into new design methods, it will be possible in a near future, to propose protective structures and panels to be optimized against biomechanical injury criteria including the challenging aspect of mild brain injury.
 An analysis of how SUFEHM is monitored within Euro NCAP will be exposed as well.

 Who should attend?

 This seminar is especially suited for engineers and technicians who work on experimental or numerical development of vehicle interior parts or pedestrian protection, who want to prepare the next generation of head protection design based on virtual methods.